sharmap1/Giphy-React-Hooks/README.md

 This is a front end app that uses GIPHY API to make a dynamic web page that populates gifs of user choice.This app has been made with Material UI framework.
 Upon loading the page 50 trending gifs will be loaded.
 The user can search gifs in the search box to generate any gifs of their choice.

+## Website link

+This app is hosted with netlify : https://gipstatic.netlify.app/

 ## Screenshot
 <img src="public/pic.PNG" width="850" height="550">